insanj/whilom/README.md

 <dl>
 <dd>
-yes! whilom is being improved as you read this to work a little better with the apple's app sandbox system. in the 1.0 release, whilom will use a helper tool so it only needs to ask for a password when you install. 🗞
+yes! whilom is meant to be a living, breathing thing. suggest ideas and let's get cooking on the next big version. but let's not weigh it down too much, no? 🗞
 </dd>
 </dl>